I get asked a lot of

 It wasn’t until my first backpacking trip to Europe back in 2008 that I picked up this dusty wallet in the corner and thought… “This wallet could potentially be the best travel wallet EVER!“

 I gave it a test run on my six month around the world trip back in 2010 and it hasn’t left my side ever since.
 God knows how many times it’s saved me from being pick pocketed on my travels.

-Now that you’ve seen my number one travel wallet in action, it’s time to show you what I like to call the “Dummy Wallet”.
+Now that you’ve seen my number one travel wallet in action, it’s time to show you what I like to refer to as the “Dummy Wallet”.

-Have you ever thought of using a dummy wallet as a decoy to deter thieves from stealing your treasure (aka EVERYTHING you’ve got)?
+Have you ever thought of using a dummy wallet as a decoy to deter thieves from stealing everything you’ve got?

 As you’ll notice in the photo above, I pointed out the Mastercard Logo.

 Well, if you were a thief and you saw a wallet like the one shown above with some local currency on one side and a couple cards on the other, would you think that there’s any possibility that I’d have another wallet on me?

 I purposely place the card in the wallet with the Visa, Mastercard, [insert your card company here] logo visible.

 I know, if I was a thief, I wouldn’t think twice before running off with a wallet like this.

 Now, if you are ever in a position where you’re approached by a